Zachary-Greene/GUI-Calculator/README.md

 # GUI Based Calculator

 This program is a GUI based calculator with basic functions (+, -, *, /) You can do basic maths with this program.
-Included within the zip file is an exe, a copy of the readme file and a .py file
+Included within the zip file is an exe, a readme file, a license file and a .py file

 ## Prerequisites
 To get the .py file working, you need to download Python 3 or above.